C.V. Ramamoorthy Award

 Mentoring students and colleagues;

 The award consists of a bronze medal, a certificate, and an honorarium of USD$2,000.
 Nominations for the 2019 C.V.
-Ramamoorthy Award should be submitted to by March 31, 2020.
+Ramamoorthy Award should be submitted to by March 31 each year.
 A nomination includes (1) a nomination letter stating the nominee’s education contributions, research accomplishments, services, mentoring, enhancing humanity, and reasons of nomination (not more than 2,000 words), (2) the nominee’s personal information, describing the nominee’s background, education and professional experiences, and (3) two letters of recommendation in support of the nominee.